qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

     }
   });

-The last step needed to get the thing fly is to prepare the data for being dragged around.
+The last step needed to get the thing to fly is to prepare the data for being dragged around.
 This might look like the following example:

 ::